-- a) The home agent MUST check for the presence of a valid Mobile-Home Authentication Extension, and perform the indicated authentication.
-Exactly one Mobile-Home Authentication Extension MUST be present in the Registration Request, and the home agent MUST check the Authenticator value in the Extension.
-If no Mobile-Home Authentication Extension is found, or if more than one Mobile-Home Authentication Extension is found, or if the Authenticator is invalid, the home agent MUST reject the mobile node's registration and SHOULD send a Registration Reply to the mobile node with Code 131.
-The home agent MUST then discard the Request and SHOULD log the error as a security exception. - b) The home agent MUST check that the registration Identification field is correct using the context selected by the SPI within the Mobile-Home Authentication Extension.
-See Section 5.6 for a description of how this is performed.
-If incorrect, the home agent MUST reject the Request and SHOULD send a Registration Reply to the mobile node with Code 133, including an Identification field computed in accordance with the rules specified in Section 5.6.
+- a) The home agent MUST check for the presence of an authorization-enabling extension, and perform the indicated authentication.
+Exactly one authorization-enabling extension MUST be present in the Registration Request; and the home agent MUST either check the Authenticator value in the extension or verify that the authenticator value has been checked by another agent with which it has a security association.
+If no authorization-enabling extension is found, or if more than one authorization-enabling extension is found, or if the Authenticator is invalid, the home agent MUST reject the mobile node's registration and SHOULD send a Registration Reply to the mobile node with Code 131.
+The home agent MUST then discard the Request and SHOULD log the error as a security exception. - b) The home agent MUST check that the registration Identification field is correct using the context selected by the SPI within the authorization-enabling extension.
+See Section 5.7 for a description of how this is performed.
+If incorrect, the home agent MUST reject the Request and SHOULD send a Registration Reply to the mobile node with Code 133, including an Identification field computed in accordance with the rules specified in Section 5.7.
 The home agent MUST do no further processing with such a Request, though it SHOULD log the error as a security exception. - c) If the home agent shares a mobility security association with the foreign agent, the home agent MUST check for the presence of a valid Foreign-Home Authentication Extension.
+Exactly one

-Exactly one Foreign-Home Authentication Extension MUST be present in the Registration Request in this case, and the home agent MUST check the Authenticator value in the Extension.
+Foreign-Home Authentication Extension MUST be present in the Registration Request in this case, and the home agent MUST check the Authenticator value in the Extension.
 If no Foreign-Home Authentication Extension is found, or if more than one Foreign-Home Authentication Extension is found, or if the Authenticator is invalid, the home agent MUST reject the mobile node's registration and SHOULD send a Registration Reply to the mobile node with Code 132.
 The home agent MUST then discard the Request and SHOULD log the error as a security exception.